seemoo-lab/frankenstein/README.md

 Tested with `django-1.11.24`.

-We thankAnna Stichling for creating the *Frankenstein* logo.
+We thank Anna Stichling for creating the *Frankenstein* logo.